balsamiq/docker-logstash/README.md

 docker-logstash-ec2
 ===================

-Docker agent with ec2 discovery
+Docker logstash agent with ec2 discovery

 The following environment variables can be used to configure the container: